 Diverse perspectives, important future fields

 With approximately 80 publications per year in top-tier international journals, the Faculty of Business and Economics holds its own very successfully in international competition.
-Consequently, it has been ranked for many years among the top 15 faculties of business and economics at state universities in Germany.
+Consequently, it is currently ranked among the top 10 faculties of business and economics at state universities in Germany and ranked among the top 15 in German speaking countries (Austria, Germany, Switzerland) for many years (Shangai- and Wirtschaftswoche Ranking).
 Among other bodies, research at the faculty is regularly sponsored by the European Union, the German Research Foundation, and the Federal Ministry of Education and Research.
 The faculty is also very successful in promoting young researchers.
 Around 80 professors in Germany and abroad were educated at the Faculty of Business and Economics.

 The members of the Faculty of Business and Economics play an active role in shaping the constant change in the business and economics sciences and regularly tap into innovative and relevant issues.
 They develop new methods, apply known methods at the highest level, and present the results of the research to the worldwide scientiﬁc community and interested institutions.
 With its research, the faculty is helping us to understand and explain complex interrelationships, forecast future developments at micro- and macro level, and solve specific decision-making problems.
 It is thereby shaping the discourse in the long term concerning key future fields such as digital business & entrepreneurship, health & society as well as sustainability.
 More information on specific projects and publications can be found on the respective the chair's websites.